-Create support tickets by sending an email to support@fastly.com or calling our dedicated phone line.
+Create support tickets by sending an email to support@fastly.com (mailto:support@fastly.com) or calling our dedicated phone line.
 Filed tickets trigger Fastly's promised response time.

 Tickets for communication between Fastly support engineers and a Subscriber's personnel are tracked using a ticketing application, which maintains a time-stamped transcript of communications, and sends emails to Subscriber and Fastly staff as tickets are updated.